joedono/House-of-Z/08-housekeeping/03-tabitha-package.md

 Bruga's Maul+1 is a Warhammer+1.
 It still has the spirit of the dwarven shield maiden Verna in it.

 Refer to The Snow Stalkers for further details: file:///E:/Users/Joe/Documents/RPG/D&D%205.0/Campaigns/Bundle%20of%20Horror%202/5%20-%20The%20Snow%20Stalkers%20V1/The%20Snow%20Stalkers%20V1.pdf

+## BOOKMARK
+The party just entered Area 1 with the frozen river and the snow apes